A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Note to editor: This enhancement is a pure header-only addition to the C++

-standard library as the freestanding <static_vector>
+standard library as the freestanding <static_vector> header.
+It belongs in

-) part of the “Containers library”
+the “Sequence containers” (\ref{sequences}) part of the “Containers library”

-) as “Class template static_vector
+(\ref{containers}) as “Class template static_vector”.

 Note to LWG: one of the primary use cases for this container is

 embedded/freestanding.
-An alternative to adding a new <static_vector>
+An alternative to adding a new <static_vector> header

-to any of the freestanding headers.
+would be to add static_vector to any of the freestanding headers.
 None of

 the current freestanding headers is a good semantic fit.

-table “C++ library
+static_vectorChanges to library.requirements.organization.headers table “C++ library

-headers”, add a new header: <static_vector>
+headers”, add a new header: <static_vector>.

-table “C++ headers for
+Changes to library.requirements.organization.compliance table “C++ headers for

 freestanding implementations”, add a new row: